Marking, Feedback, Assessment and DIRT

 Students will regularly receive diagnostic feedback from their teachers in lessons and in their books.
 You will see this as ‘Praise’ and ‘Raise’ comments.
 These comments will ensure students know what they have done well, how they could improve and the actions needed to bring about these improvements.
 This is an essential element of learning, needed by students, to ensure they can continue to make progress in different subject areas.

-Students will be formatively assessed during lessons through activities such as questioning, peer/self assessment.
+Students will be formatively assessed during lessons through activities such as questioning and peer/self assessment.
 This will support the teacher in evaluating the progress students are making and the direction in which the lesson should continue.

 Please see a link to the school’s Simplified Marking, Feedback, Assessment and DIRT Policy.